jaorfo/arch-install/README.md

 ```

 ## Partitions (BIOS)
-- Run to enter the partition manager.
-If a menu shows up, choose DOS option
+- Run to enter the partition manager (if a menu shows up, choose DOS option)
 ```console
 root@archiso# cfdisk
 ```